TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sdk-python.md

 	cloudEnvironments="public"
 />

 ## **Introduction to Azure Cosmos DB Python SDK**

-Please refer to below documents for complete reference for using Python with Azure Cosmos DB.
+Please refer to below documents for a complete reference for using Python with Azure Cosmos DB.

 ## **Recommended documents**